UMN-CMS/HGCal-RPi/README.md

   2. Each hexaboard is sent the command to start acquisition (`CMD_SETSTARTACQ`)
   3. The CTL's FIFOs are reset
   4. We wait for a trigger
-    - The `date_stamp` register is used to tell the syncboard when we are OK for the next trigger.
+    - The `date_stamp` register is used to tell IPBus when we are OK for the next trigger.
       This register is set to 1 when we are OK to recieve one, and set to 0 when we don't currently want one (while we wait for readout to complete, etc...)
   5. Once we have recieved a trigger, each hexaboard is sent the start conversion command (`CMD_STARTCONPUL`) and then the start readout command (`CMD_STARTROPUL`)
   6. We wait until the FIFO is empty, as an empty FIFO indicates that the IPBus readout is complete and we can safely move on to the next event.